rahulshc/wTools/doc/eng/concept/Buffer.md

 ### Buffers `BufferView`

-[Type `BufferView`](BufferView.md) ( `DataView` ) is a standard untyped buffers that types data of `BufferRaw` dynamically.
+[Type `BufferView`](BufferView.md) ( `DataView` ) is a standard untyped buffers that type data of `BufferRaw` dynamically.
 The type `BufferView` has only one implementation, it is `BufferView` (`DataView`).
 Buffers of the type `BufferView` as well as` BufferTyped` do not have data but represent data that are in the associated buffer `BufferRaw`.
 Unlike `BufferTyped`, the type `BufferView` does not type elements statically but provides methods for dynamically typing of data into any numeric primitive.

 ### Buffers `BufferNode`